 Altar DishArtist(s)KoreanArtist NationalityKorean (culture or style)Object Creation Datelate 19th centuryMedium & Supportglazed porcelainDimensions

-A tall glazed and speckled gray porcelain offering dish for an altar.
-The base is a wide, slightly tapered cylinder which widens at the top into a shallow dish.
-At the bottom of the base as well as a circle on the top of the dish there is some discoloration and morphing of the ceramic, most likely through use.
+A tall glazed and speckled porcelain offering dish for an altar.
+The base is a narrow and sharply tapered cylinder which meets an angular bottom of a dish.
+The dish itself is wide and shallow.

 If you are interested in using an image for a publication, please visit http://umma.umich.edu/request-image

 for more information and to fill out the online Image Rights and Reproductions Request Form.

 ceramics (object genre)